 If you are a hot sleeper, chances are getting comfortable can be a pain.
-Tossing and turning and trying to get comfortable make for disturbed sleep patterns that may leave you groggy the next day.
-We’ve compiled some of the best tips for hot sleepers so that you can find peace and comfort in bed nightly.
+Tossing and turning and trying to get comfortable makes for disturbed sleep patterns that may leave you groggy the next day.
+Sleep is absolutely essential to your overall health, so too many restless nights can have detrimental effects.

 Biologically, men tend to run hotter than women.
 However, there are more reasons why you may be a hot sleeper.